James Lind (naturalist): Windsor

 Lind was elected a Fellow of the Royal Society of London 18 December 1777.
 Around the same time he seems to have settled at Windsor, where he later became physician to the royal household for King George III.
 Lind lived on Park Street, Mayfair and was a neighbor of Jean-André Deluc.

 Among miscellaneous tasks the King had assigned to Lind, in Jan 1782 Lind planted at cabbage garden intended to protect hares over winter.
 Lind also advised Joseph Banks, who was George III's adviser for the Royal Botanic Gardens, and Major William Price on agricultural projects such as growing mangelwurzel and lima beans.
+Lind corresponded with Carl Linnaeus pertaining to plant classification and specimens from his previous voyages.
+He helps Queen Charlotte curate and expand scientific collections at the Frogmore House in collaboration with Kew's head gardener William Aiton.
+Additionally, specimens Lind collected during voyages to Cape of Good Hope, Comoros Islands, St. Helena, China, Iceland and South Africa were pressed and deposited into the British Museum herbarium.

 Lind was interested in forensics.
 When the coffin of Edward IV was opened and remains examined at Windsor in 1789 or 1799, Lind made an analysis of the remains and liquid found in it, noting: "The appearance of this liquor was very much like that of walnut-pickle.
 A dark brown colour, which was rendered very dense by a quantity of matter, principally consisting of very small particles of a woody substance [...]
 It was inodorous and tasteless, excepting a small degree of roughness or astringency; just like water which has remains some time in a rotten wooden vessel".